Feed a cold, starve a fever

 "Feed a cold, starve a fever" is an adage or a wives' tale which attempts to instruct people how to deal with illness.
 The adage dates to the time of Hippocrates when fever was not well understood.
 His idea was the fever was the disease, and starving the sick person would starve the disease.

-In 1574 John Withals published "Fasting is a great remedie of feuer" in a dictionary.
+In 1574, John Withals published "Fasting is a great remedie of feuer" in a dictionary.
 The adage states that eating will help cure a cold; not eating will help cure a fever.
-In 2002 a small-scale study testing the accuracy of the adage concluded that different foods can provoke an immune system response in patients.

 Background

-Going back to the time of Hippocrates many people thought that fever was a disease in and of itself.
+Going back to the time of Hippocrates, many people thought that fever was a disease in and of itself.
 His treatment of patients with fever was said to be starvation.
 The Greek physician has been credited with coming up with the idea, "Feed a cold and starve a fever".
 Hippocrates thought that starving the fever was a way to starve the disease.
 He said "The more you feed a diseased body, the worse you make it."

 Some scholars believe that the interpretation of the adage is, "If you stuff a cold, you will have a fever to starve".
 Others interpret it literally.
 Nobody knows for certain where the phrase originated.
 The first known publication of the adage was in John Withals's 1574 book, A shorte dictionarie most profitable for yong beginners.
 In the book Withals includes the phrase, "Fasting is a great remedie of feuer".

 History

 In a 1942 paper published by The Johns Hopkins University Press, the "feed a cold, starve a fever" adage was determined to be justified according to medical knowledge.

-In BBC Science Focus an article discussed the positive effects of a ketogenic diet on illness.
+In BBC Science Focus, an article discussed the positive effects of a ketogenic diet on illness.
 But they also state that there "may be a thread of scientific truth to the old adage 'feed a cold, starve a fever".
-A 2002 study in Holland learned that eating activates an immune response which kills a cold virus, but fasting provokes an immune system response which attacks bacterial infections which are responsible for many fevers.
+In 2002, what is believed to be the only study yet conducted into the adage was undertaken in The Netherlands.
+This appeared to support the belief, though was not large enough to draw conclusions about a population.

-A 2007 New York Times article concluded, "There is little scientific evidence behind the notion of starving a cold and feeding a fever, or vice versa."
+A 2007 New York Times article concluded, "There is little scientific evidence behind the notion of starving a cold and feeding a fever."
 A 2017 CNN article suggested that starving a fever is not a good idea.
 CNN quoted pediatric infectious disease expert Jon S. Abramson, as saying.
 "Feed a cold, feed a fever.
 Nurture your body, and never starve it".
 They also quoted Emory University internist Sharon Horesh Bergquist who agreed but also advised: "When you're sick, drink more than you think you need".